FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2024-11-26-LibraryPrep-ZymoSwitch-BermudaTPC-RNAclean.md

 ## Library prep
-I run the library prep protocol linked above, with the 2 Mcav-F1 cleaned and non-cleaned samples and Dlab-A1 sample.
+I run the library prep protocol linked above, with the 2 Mcav-F1 cleaned and non-cleaned samples and Dlab-A1 sample (extracted by Zoe, see [here](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/ENCORE-RNA-DNA-Extractions-2023-01-18/)).
 Input RNA 15 ug total.

 Here's a breakdown of input RNA volume: